JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Think of Data Lake as an all encompassing solution for ML tasks.

-    - Lake Formation as a single place to manage access controls for data in your data lake
+    - *Lake Formation* as a single place to manage access controls for data in your data lake

     - Recall storage solutions and use cases.

     - ![S3](images/S3.png)

-    - Amazon FSx for Lustre &rarr;
+    - *Amazon FSx* for Lustre &rarr; for running training jobs several times using different algorithms and parameter (when data is already on S3).

   - Identify and implement a data-ingestion solution.